-where, $\Sigma$ (result) is the sum of squares of all individual results and Num Sims is total number of simulations with the number of experiments conducted with each level of A To calculate the variation caused by first order interaction between two factors A and B, we take the sum of squares of all the first-order interactions between levels of A and B and multiply this sum with the number of experiments conducted with each combination of levels of A and B We calculate the allocation of variation for each factor and first order interaction between every pair of factors
+The next step is the Allocation of Variation 5. to individual main effects and first order interactions.
+To calculate the variation caused by a factor A, we take the sum of squares of the main effects of all levels of A and multiply this sum with the number of experiments conducted with each level of A. To calculate the variation caused by first order interaction between two factors A and B, we take the sum of squares of all the firstorder interactions between levels of A and Band multiply this sum with the number of experiments conducted with each combination of levels of A and B. We calculate the allocation of variation for each factor and first order interaction between every pair of factors.